Tyelab/FEFE/README.md

 The /demo/ folder contains example data from a head-fixed mouse including: pose estimates from SLEAP, an events file detailing reward and adversive stimuli, and a spout file.
 The spout file is a matlab file that imports the length of the spout in the facial video and uses it to convert distances from pixels to cm.
 The file load_sleap_events_video.m shows how to load and extract the features.

+## System requirements
+To run this code, you must have MATLAB installed.
+This code was tested using MATLAB version 9.14.0.2286388 (R2023a) Update 3.